 Digitalization already has a significant influence on the transport sector and our mobility patterns in many ways, but not necessarily in a way that makes it more sustainable, as other strong(er) drivers steer this development.
-The indicators developed and described in this paper, thus, is an attempt to explore and analyze how and to what extent different service innovations can lead to reduced environmentally and climate impacts through the integration of digital technologies.
-The indicators are meant to guide policy makers, decision makers, business developers and academia in the prioritization that necessarily needs to be made when allocating land and resources, thus providing impetus to the most promising and powerful innovation, moving towards more sustainable mobility and accessibility.
+The analytical framework developed and described in this paper, thus, is an attempt to explore and analyze how and to what extent different service innovations can lead to reduced environmentally and climate impacts through the integration of digital technologies.
+This analytical framework can guide policy makers, decision makers, business developers and academia in the prioritization that necessarily needs to be made when allocating land and resources, thus providing impetus to the most promising and powerful innovation, moving towards more sustainable mobility and accessibility.